-January Jones Flaunts Cleavage In A Striped Bikini Top As She Reaches One Million Followers On Instagram
+January Jones Flaunts Cleavage In A Striped Bikini Top As She Reaches 1 Million Followers On Instagram

 January Jones thrilled her fans by modeling a stylish striped bikini that left little of her ample assets to the imagination.
-On Sunday, the 42-year-old Mad Men star took to Instagram to share a photo of the top half of one of her two-pieces, and her snap received rave reviews from the one million people who are now following her on the social media platform.
+On Sunday, the 42-year-old Mad Men star took to Instagram to share a photo of the top half of one of her two-pieces, and her snap received rave reviews from the 1 million people who are now following her on the social media platform.

 Like most film and television stars, January has been stuck at home and unable to put her acting skills to use.
 However, practicing social-distancing has provided the actress with the perfect opportunity to revisit her modeling days by posing for stunning at-home photo shoots.
 The Last Man on Earth star’s Instagram followers have been the beneficiaries of her having a lot more free time on her hands, and they certainly weren’t complaining when she kicked off the month of May by treating them to a photo that showed her rocking a tiny teal bikini in her pool.

-It took just one hour for that shot to rack up over 47,000 likes, and January’s latest swimsuit snap is proving to be just as popular.
+It took just one hour for that shot to rack up more than 47,000 likes, and January’s latest swimsuit snap is proving to be just as popular.
 Over the span of a few hours, it received over 53,000 likes.

 January was pictured rocking a black-and-white striped bikini top with a plunging V-neck that put her voluptuous cleavage on full display.
 The garment featured thick shoulder straps, and it was trimmed with black top-stitching.
 January was slightly spilling out of the left side of the garment.
 The X-Men: First Class actress revealed that the bikini was from Marysia by tagging the brand.